 Stephane has more than 25 years of experience administering and coordinating several businesses and organizations as well as more than 10 years of experience in project management in Canada and globally.
 As a Program Manager, Stephane mobilized, supported and coordinated more than 200 Canadian volunteers in developing about twenty international sustainable development projects (target countries: Haiti, Dominican Republic, Mexico, Morocco, Comoros).
 Stephane is also experienced in managing and organizing international events.
 He is a graduate of Sherbrooke University.

-Graduated from a Global Compact Master in International Management, Cédric has ten years of experience in both International Organizations and in multinational companies in Europe, Latin America, Africa and the People’s Republic of China.
+Graduated from a Global Compact Master in International Management, Cédric has ten years of experience in project management in both International Organizations and in multinational companies in Europe, Latin America, Africa and the People’s Republic of China.
 Cedric has extensive experience in delivering and managing capacity building program notably with SIF, the Indian Ocean Commission and the United Nations and academic experience with the University of Lille (France).
-Before joining SIF, Cédric was sustainable development advisor in the Haut-de-France region, participating to the implementation of the Third Industrial Revolution master plan initiated with Jeremy Rifkin.
+Before joining SIF, Cédric was sustainable development advisor in the Hauts-de-France region, participating to the implementation of the Third Industrial Revolution master plan initiated with Jeremy Rifkin.
 Cédric is an APMG Certified PPP Professional.

 Nicolas has over 3 years of experience as a software engineer and has worked at both small startups and large organizations.
 Nicolas has worked for an international IT company based in Geneva.
 He gained a good knowledge of developing software programs meeting user requirements.

 Graduated from Ecole Polytechnique and Ecole des Ponts et Chaussées in France, Vincent is a civil engineer and a transport economist.
 He has more than 40 years of experience in Transport, Urbanism and Economy.
 He worked successively for the French Administration in France and Africa, then for a large private group specialised in infrastructures and concessions, then he created its own engineering office, PIRON Consulting.
 Working with World Bank Group and IMF, he developed economic and financial models for infrastructure investment.
 He is Head of WG for Infrastructure Long Term Financing at FIEC (Federation de l’Industrie Européenne de la Construction) and Knowledge Manager for SIF.